mathesar-foundation/mathesar/README.md

 We are currently in early development and hope to release an alpha version by late 2021.
 Please see the [Mathesar wiki](https://wiki.mathesar.org/) for more information about the project.

-Mathesar is open source under the GPLv3 license - see [LICENSE](LICENSE).
-It also contains derivatives of third-party open source modules.
-See the list and respective licenses in [THIRDPARTY](THIRDPARTY).
 ## Local Development

 First, [ensure that you have Docker installed](https://docs.docker.com/get-docker/).